Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/platform-dev-guide/configuration/external-configuration-of-ods-connection-strings.md

 Finally, you'll need to create and maintain the necessary configuration entries in the AWS Systems Manager Parameter Store.
-The image below shows the configuration of secure connection strings for tenant-specific EdFi\_Admin, EdFi\_Security and EdFi\_ODS databases in a multi-tenant configuration.
+The image below shows the configuration of secure connection strings for tenant-specific `EdFi_Admin`, `EdFi_Security` and `EdFi_ODS` databases in a multi-tenant configuration.
 Note the use of the same prefix on the individual item names as the first argument passed to the `AddSystemsManager` call in the code sample above.